 GPS 'meters' utilize global positioning systems (GPS) rather than 'pulse' method used by standard taximeters to calculate distance.
-GPS meters do not currently comply with Measuring Instruments Directive (MID) (2004/22/EC) on taximeters, as such they cannot be used as alternative to a traditional pulse taximeter in licensed Hackney Carriage.
+GPS meters do not currently comply with Measuring Instruments Directive (MID) (2004/22/EC) on taximeters, as

 The use of GPS meters, and dispatch/management systems is permitted in taxis and private hire vehicles, however in Hackney Carriage vehicle it must not replace the approved taximeter and must not obstruct or distract from the display of the taximeter.
 It must be clear to passengers that the fare they are paying is displayed on the approved taximeter.
 In order to avoid any confusion to passengers, any fare displayed on the GPS system must be hidden from the passenger's view.